Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 It is a fee-based firm, because some advisors can earn commissions for selling certain insurance and financial products.
 However, the firm is a fiduciary and must act in its clients' best interests despite the potential conflict of interest that commission-based compensation may create.

-The firm holds multiple certifications, including designations as certified financial planner (CFP) and chartered financial consultant (ChFC), as well as chartered life underwriter (CLU) and accredited investment fiduciary (AIF).
+The firm holds multiple certifications, including the Certified Financial Planner™ (CFP®) and chartered financial consultant (ChFC) designations, as well as chartered life underwriter (CLU) and accredited investment fiduciary (AIF).
+DJFS advisors can also provide specialized services like business succession, exit and charitable gift planning.

 • Optimum Market Portfolios Program: $10,000